tommylees112/pi_weather_station/README.md

 https://github.com/milankl/pi_weather_station/blob/master/weatherstation.py

-- You can edit text intuitively, for saving use cntrl+o then enter, for exiting cntrl+x.
+- You can edit text intuitively, for saving use `cntrl+o` then enter, for exiting `cntrl+x`.
 - You will not need to fiddle too much with the code (unless you want to!), but you will want to think about the values of some of the constants.
-CSVOUTPUT controls whether the pi prints results to terminal or saves them in a .csv file, and OUTPUT_DT sets the time between measurements.
+`CSVOUTPUT` controls whether the pi prints results to terminal or saves them in a `.csv` file, and `OUTPUT_DT` sets the time between measurements (in seconds).
 You also want to set ‘codename’ to the name of your pi.
-- If you have connected any of the data cables to different pins than the default suggestion, then you will have to change the value of the DATA_PIN constants accordingly
+- If you have connected any of the data cables to different pins than the default suggestion, then you will have to change the value of the `DATA_PIN` constants accordingly

 For testing purposes you can always do